andycroll/bootstrappingio/_posts/2014-05-12-content-marketing.markdown

 layout: post
 ---

 As a designer/developer I'm a terrible writer.
-Not in the sense of not being able to write coherently but in the sense of working out want I should be writing about.
+Not in the sense of not being able to write coherently but in the sense of working out what I should be writing about.
 My sporadic [personal blog](http://andycroll.com) is testament to that!

-Here's a group of articles that run the gamut of using original writing to generate traffic for your products.
+Here's a group of articles that encompass using original writing to generate traffic for your products.

 ### [Content Marketing for bootstrappers - what should you write about?](http://rachelandrew.co.uk/archives/2014/01/24/content-marketing-for-bootstrappers-what-should-you-write-about/)